8go/matrix-commander/README.md

   `matrix-commander`.
-- `poor-man's Matrix client`: if you love the terminal and are too lazy to start up an Element desktop app or an Element webpage, `matrix-commander` is a a trivial way to fire off some instant messages to your friends from the terminal.
+- `poor-man's Matrix client`: if you love the terminal and are too lazy to start up an Element desktop app or an Element webpage, `matrix-commander` is a trivial way to fire off some instant messages to your friends from the terminal.
 - `poor-man's importer or exporter`: you want to get things in and out of Matrix?